basantapatra1985/Industrial-IoT-Workshop/lab_restricted_zone_notifier.md

 ## Deploying Restricted Zone Notifier using Intel® Edge Insights Software framework
 ### Lab Overview
-In our previous Lab, we have successfully ran the pcbdemo application using the Intel® Edge Insights Framework.
+In our previous Lab, we successfully ran the pcbdemo application using the Intel® Edge Insights Framework.
 Now, we will deploy a Restricted zone notifier reference implementation using Intel® Edge Insights Framework.

 ### Steps to Complete this lab:
 - Create custom trigger that will send frames to the classifier when a person is detected in frame.